duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 After running the build task it will continue watching for changes to any of the source files.
 After saving any changes to these files it will automatically rebuild the `dev` directory for you.

+### Locally testing changes to modules

+The extension imports several DDG-owned modules (see [package.json](https://github.com/duckduckgo/duckduckgo-privacy-extension/blob/7a5616b5c54155a99f79c672e007785f76a8d3ee/package.json#L75-L78)).
+If you need to locally test changes to these modules follow these steps.

+1. Set the extension to resolve the module locally:
+  1. In the local directory of the module (e.g., `content-scope-scripts`) run `npm link`.
+  2. In the extension directory run `npm link @duckduckgo/<module_name>`
+  3. Verify that the link succeeded.
+You should see a symlink for the module in question when you run `ls -al node_modules/@duckduckgo/` from the extension directory.
+2. Manually run the module's build step (e.g., `npm run build`)
+3. Manually run the extension's build command (e.g. `make dev browser=firefox type=dev`).
+Running `npm run dev-firefox` will overwrite the symlink back to the remote module.

 ### Testing
 - Unit tests: `npm test`
 - Integration Tests